C E L L O S E T U P

 ‘I just wanted to let you know that I have the cello in Sydney now.
 I am thrilled with the work you have done on it, it looks lovely and the neck is much more comfortable for me – I’m already starting to feel at home on it.
 Thank you so much for all your help and hard work.
 I really appreciate everything you have done to help me with the cello.’

-‘I am still delighted with tailpiece/setup work from last summer, it has made a huge difference and I believe I have found what I was searching for with this instrument.
+‘I am still delighted with tailpiece and cello set-up work from last summer, it has made a huge difference and I believe I have found what I was searching for with this instrument.
 I have not looked back since!’

 ‘It was great to have time to experiment with the different strings – I’m sure the Montagnana is sounding better and with a more even tone.’